lucapette/web/main/content/writing/writing-integration-tests-for-a-go-cli-application.md

     @go build -cover -o echo-args-coverage
 ```

-The `test` target depends on `build-with-coverage` so it builds a test binary
+The `test` target depends on `build-with-coverage` so that we always build a
-and then runs the test.
-At the end of the article, I go over the coverage stuff
+test binary before we runs the test.
+At the end of the article, I go over the
-so we can ignore it for now.
+coverage stuff so we can ignore it for now.

-Now that we have a test binary, we can write a couple of helper functions to run
+Now that we have a test binary, we're ready to write a couple of helper
-the tests.
+functions to run the tests.
 First up, a custom `TestMain`:

 ```go
 var binaryName = "echo-args-coverage"